 If you have been in the market for buying a new home, there may be something very attractive about newly constructed homes.
 You get to pick out the features you want, while new homes are sometimes priced lower than comparable pre-existing homes.
 However, with all the benefits of buying a new house, these newly constructed homes often come with drawbacks as well.
 For example, these homes often are marred by poor construction and workmanship problems.
 What follows are some ways that you may be able to avoid some of the pitfalls that come with new construction.

 Find a Seller Before You Find Your Home

 Often times, at least with new construction projects, finding the right contractor and developer can make all the difference in the world.
-It is seen more and more regularly that many developers are just in it for the money.
-They will take your payments, throw together a house, give you the keys and disappear.
+Unfortunately, many developers are just in it for the money.
+They will take your payments, throw together a house, give you the keys, and disappear.
 These homes often have serious problems that cannot be addressed because the developer has vanished after the sale.
 This is why you should always take your time in finding the right developer to buy from.
 After that, you can then go about looking at the homes that the developer has contracted and finding the one that is right for you.

 Here are some ways that you can find the right developer for you:

 - Get in touch with real estate agents that have worked in your chosen community for some time